TAURUS TRAKKER

 We began in 2006, when Allison and I recorded demos.
 The results were so encouraging that we were inspired to recruit a bassist and take the band out.
 We added Denise Page to our lineup, and played our first show headlining London's famous 12-Bar Club.
 It felt good, and we recorded our first album on an old 8-track machine, with a total lack of production.
 We titled it Between a Bank and a Funeral Parlour, a reference to the location of our studio, which was housed in Allison's old flat.

-Mick Jones, ex of The Clash, took an instant liking to our rough-house recording, and when we staged a Joe Strummer Memorial show in 2008, Mick asked us, along with members of Hard Fi, to back him on some Clash songs, which was a great honour.
+Mick Jones, ex- Clash / B.A.D, took an instant liking to our rough-house recording, and when we staged a Joe Strummer Memorial show in 2007, Mick asked us, along with members of Hard Fi, to back him on some Clash songs, which was a great honour.
 Especially to play White Man in Hammersmith Palais, one of my all-time favourite songs.

 We then recorded a single with Mick in the Producer's chair, Monks Punks and Drunks.

 Across the road to our studio was a park.
-One day we were approached by a very affable Gentleman who told us that whilst working in the park as a Gardener he heard us practicing and liked the sound we were making.
-This was our first encounter with Tony Clarke, who had been an Abbey Road engineer on the team that recorded The Beatles.
-He had recorded many of the greats in the 60s and 70s, and produced an album for Paul McCartney.
+One day we were approached by a very affable Gardener who told us he heard us practicing and liked the sound we were making.
+This was our first encounter with the late Tony Clarke, who had been an Abbey Road engineer on the team that recorded The Beatles.
+He had worked on sessions with many of the greats in the 60s and 70s, and produced an album for Paul McCartney.
 Tony became a friend and Mentor of the band.
-He supported and encouraged us all through the early stages of the band, and the lessons we learned from him were invaluable.
+He supported and encouraged us through early stages, and the lessons we learned from him were invaluable.

 2010 we recruited a new bass player, as Denise was short of time.
 (We still love her though).
 That year saw a lot more London shows, and a mini-tour of New York City (both Allison and I had spent time living in NYC in the past), where we hooked up with old and new friends and fans.

 Our second album, Building Ten, released in 2011, caused a large stir in the Rock n Roll Community.
-With the addition of Dave Wright on tenor saxophone, and spiced up with the soulful vocals of the amazing Krysten Cummings, we were cooking up a storm of punked up garage rock n roll with conscious lyrics.
+With the addition of Dave Wright on tenor saxophone, and spiced up with the soulful vocals of Krysten Cummings, we were cooking up a storm of punked up garage rock n roll with conscious lyrics.
 For the album launch we returned to the 12 Bar Club in Soho.
 After some great reviews and well-attended shows in London, we received airplay on BBC Radio 6, Radio Caroline, Resonance Radio, Choice FM.
-The live shows featured Dave's great horn playing and we often extended the songs to improvise.

 Next, in 2012, we quickly put together an EP, A Rakket U Trust, which was again well-received by fans and critics.
-We now had more material to choose from live, and our audience was growing.
+We now had more material to play live, and our audience was growing.

-2013, probably our busiest gigging year, saw another change of bass player, a weekly residency in Camden Town, Strummercamp and Rebellion Festivals, some shows around Britain, culminating with headlining London's Borderline Club.
+2013 was a busy gigging year; another change of bass player, a weekly residency in Camden Town, Strummercamp and Rebellion Festivals, some shows around Britain, culminating with headlining London's Borderline Club.
 In Tottenham we were joined onstage by Hero of 60's counter-culture Edgar Broughton, for a rousing version of his classic Out Demons Out, which blew my mind as his band were one of the first I ever saw as a young dude.
-Another high spot was performing twice on The Rotten Hill TV Show, directed by our good friend Roger Pomphrey R.I.P.
+Another high spot was performing twice on Mick Jones' TV Show, directed by good friend Roger Pomphrey R.I.P.

-In 2014, you guessed it, seven bass players in, another bassist change..we added Wigsy, a Ladbroke Grove stalwart who had been a friend for years, and after a successful Kickstarter campaign, we released our third album, Death Coaching.
-After all the gigging, Allison's drumming had gone up a few notches, and my song writing was entering another phase (so I am told).
-Going back to our roots we recorded the songs on a vintage reel to reel machine, with Mick again guesting on 3 numbers, some more sax from Dave Wright, and Krysten again adding vocals.
+In 2014 we added Wigsy, a Ladbroke Grove stalwart , and after a successful Kickstarter campaign, we released our third album, Death Coaching.
+Going back to our roots we recorded the songs on a vintage reel to reel machine, with Mick again guesting on 3 numbers, some more sax from Dave Wright, and Krysten again adding backing vocals.
 Mixed by David M.Allen (ex-Cure producer).
 We told him we wanted a garage sound that sounded like the band was in your living room.
 Death Coaching received great reviews and is still having some airplay on radio.

 We played Benefit shows for the Firefighters, who were striking, culminating in a big show with Glen Matlock at The Coronet in South London.